drc-cs/FALL24-CS326/lectures/L17_quiz_review/slides.md

 - Differentiate when to use Pearson or Spearman correlation, and how to interpret their results (negative / positive / no relationship).

-- Identify a scenario as Simpson's Paradox.
+- Identify a scenario as Simpson's Paradox (or not).

 <!--s-->